Before AprilAire had established itself as a worldwide leader in Indoor Air Quality solutions, the company needed a name.

 According to the Asthma and Allergy Foundation of America (AAFA), pollen counts are higher when conditions are dry.
 That’s because, without any moisture to weigh them down, pollen grains can blow further in the wind and create higher concentrations.

 So when it rains or there’s high humidity, pollen grains became too heavy to travel far.

 But is too much rain a bad thing?

-Moderate Rain is Best for Allergies
+Moderate Rain Showers Are Best for Allergies

 Rain causes plant growth (like weeds and grasses), and it can also create damp conditions that lead to mold and mildew.